Rene Portland: Early life

+Coaching career

-Born and raised in Broomall, Pennsylvania, Portland first became head coach at Penn State in 1980, following two seasons at St. Joseph's and two seasons at Colorado.
+Portland was hired as head coach of the Penn State Lady Lions basketball program in 1980, following two seasons at St. Joseph's and two seasons at Colorado.
 Portland was previously one of the star players at Immaculata College, one of the early powers in women's college basketball, where Portland helped lead the team to three national titles.
 Several of her teammates also went on to become prominent women's coaches, such as Theresa Grentz and Marianne Stanley.

 Portland served 27 seasons as the Lady Lions head coach.
-She won over 600 games at Penn State, making her sixth in most wins in Division I women’s basketball.
+She won over 600 games at Penn State, making her sixth in most wins in AIAW/NCAA Division I women's basketball.
 Although she had coached many Lady Lions teams to the NCAA tournament, she had been unable to win a national championship.
-Portland had a demonstrated commitment to charitable causes, most notably participating in the first annual “Think Pink” day to raise funds for breast cancer research.
+Portland had a demonstrated commitment to charitable causes, participating in the first annual "Think Pink" day to raise funds for breast cancer research.

 On March 22, 2007, Penn State Intercollegiate Athletics announced Portland's resignation, effective immediately.

 On April 23, 2007, the university announced Coquese Washington as her successor.

 Anti-lesbian controversy

-Portland forbade lesbian athletes in her program, as she explained in a newspaper article:
+Portland forbade lesbian athletes in her program, as she explained in a 1986 article in The Chicago Sun-Times: